Grant Herbert Logo

 It says: "I'm not sure I know what you're going through, but I'm willing to find out.
 I'm willing to open my mind and allow myself to seek to understand before getting my point across."

-Now that you’ve got those skills about working with an individual, you need to take that to the next level because when you get into a group of people, you've got all these human beings with their own uncertainties, frailties, fears, and strengths all coming together.
+Now that you have got those skills about working with an individual, you need to take that to the next level because when you get into a group of people, you have got all these human beings with their own uncertainties, frailties, fears, and strengths all coming together.

-You’ve got the emotions of individuals causing a collective feeling in the room.
+You have got the emotions of individuals causing a collective feeling in the room.
 This can make it a little bit uncomfortable, and being able to ask, work with, and understand one person is challenging enough.
-Now, you have to get that for all the people that you’re working with.
+Now, you have to get that for all the people that you are working with.

-Unfortunately, when you get this wrong, you don't read the political currents or see the group's influential relationships (the power relationships) and you get hit with surprises in behaviour, and things happen.
-Whether it's in your workplace or other areas of your community, you will go: “Wow, where did that come from?”
+Unfortunately, when you get this wrong, you don't read the political currents or see the group's influential relationships and you get hit with surprises in behaviour, and things happen.
+Whether it is in your workplace or other areas of your community, you will go: "Wow, where did that come from?"

 So, having situational awareness is important for a leader to be able to work with people to influence them to go in the direction that you want to take them.

-It's certainly a skill that I had to develop.
+It is certainly a skill that I had to develop.
 I remember in my corporate career; I was just totally focused on me.
 I just did my work and was really good at it.
-But the relationships I built along the way weren't healthy.
+But the relationships I built along the way were not healthy.
 This is because I was focused on myself, and I put my head down and my tail up, and I just did what I knew how to do really well.

 However, to become a different leader who was able to navigate with others, what it is that we wanted to do, I had to learn to not only keep my eyes on what I was doing but to widen my view so that I could see what was going on around me as well.

-When you're able to have situational, organisational, or community awareness on a larger scale, you are able to identify things before they come up as a problem.
+When you are able to have situational, organisational, or community awareness on a larger scale, you are able to identify things before they come up as a problem.

 One of the biggest challenges in the business world right now is the attraction and retention of great people.